 The leader focuses on building and growing relationships with their employees.
 As a result, their team members give them free permission to lead.

 Leadership Level 3 – Production

 When a leader reaches Level Three, they focus on the increase of results.
 In turn, people follow them because they trust the person knows what they’re doing and will lead them in the right direction.

 Leadership Level 4 – People Development

-Those who reach Level Four are servant leaders who teach, mentor, and multiply other leaders.
+Those who reach Level Four are servant leaders who teach, mentor, build, and multiply other leaders.
 They obtain and maintain followers because people know they positively influence the lives of everyone around them.